X

 Lenten Reconciliation (Confession)

 During Lent, Fr.
 Brian, Fr.
-Gerson, and/or Fr.
-Skillman will be present to hear confessions on:
+Skillman, and/or Fr.
+Joe will be present to hear confessions on:

-• Thursday, March 30 at 6:00 PM (in addition to Fr.
+• Evening Reconciliation Service, TBD (in addition to Fr.
 Brian, Fr.
-Gerson, and Fr.
-Skillman, other priests will be present to hear confessions that evening)
+Skillman, and Fr.
+Joe, other priests will be present to hear confessions that evening)

 Confession is an excellent way to prepare our hearts for the passion, death, and Resurrection of our Lord.
 All are encouraged to come and experience the healing mercy of God in the Sacrament of Reconciliation.